Identification, location-domination and metric dimension on interval and permutation graphs. II. Algorithms and complexity: parameterized by solution size is FPT on interval graphs

 The next lemma, which is a slightly modified version of a result in our paper~\cite{part1}, enables us to upper-bound the size of the bags in our tree-decompositions, which will induce diameter~$4$-subgraphs of $G$.

-\begin{lemma} Let $G$ be an interval graph with a resolving set of size~$k$, and let $B\subseteq V(G)$ be a subset of vertices such that for each pair $u,v\in B$, $d_G(u,v)\leq d$.
-Then $|B|\leq 4dk^2+(2d+3)k+1$. \end{lemma} \begin{proof} Let $s_1,\ldots,s_k$ be the elements of a resolving set $S$ of size~$k$ in $G$.
+\begin{lem} Let $G$ be an interval graph with a resolving set of size~$k$, and let $B\subseteq V(G)$ be a subset of vertices such that for each pair $u,v\in B$, $d_G(u,v)\leq d$.
+Then $|B|\leq 4dk^2+(2d+3)k+1$. \end{lem} \begin{proof} Let $s_1,\ldots,s_k$ be the elements of a resolving set $S$ of size~$k$ in $G$.
 Consider an interval representation of $G$, and let $\mathcal B$ be the minimal segment of the real line containing all intervals corresponding to vertices of $B$.

 For each $i$ in $\{1,\ldots,k\}$, consider the leftmost and rightmost paths $P_L(s_i)$ and $P_R(s_i)$, as defined in Definition~\ref{def:leftmost-rightmost-paths}.
 Let $L^i$ be the ordered set of left endpoints of intervals of $P_L(s_i)$, and let $R^i$ be the ordered set of right endpoints of intervals of $P_R(s_i)$.
 Note that intervals at distance~$j$ of $s_i$ in $G$ are exactly the intervals finishing between $\ell(u^L_{j+1})$ and $\ell(u^L_{j})$, or starting between $r(u^R_{j})$ and $r(u^R_{j+1})$.
 Hence, for any interval of $G$, its distance to $s_i$ is uniquely determined by the position of its right endpoint in the ordered set $L^i$ and the position of its left endpoint in the ordered set $R^i$.
 Moreover, note that, since any two vertices in $B$ are at distance at most~$d$, $\mathcal B$ may contain at most~$d$ points of $L^i$ and at most~$d$ points of $R^i$.